root-project/root/README/ReleaseNotes/v622/index.md

 ## Release 6.22/04

+Published on a lucky Friday, November 13, 2020

 ### PyROOT

 - Several issues related with Python-C++ inheritance have been fixed.
 One of these issues affected the programming of GUIs from Python